Language: EN

 This lunchbox is your Struct

-For example, imagine that you have to store person data.
+For example, imagine you need to store data about people.
 For the example, a person will have a name, date of birth, and email.
-It is logical that you have a grouping of variables that allows you to work with them together.
+It makes sense to have a grouping of variables that allows me to work with them together.

 That is precisely a STRUCT, a grouping of variables that we create to work with them at the same time.
-In this way it is much more comfortable than having the loose variables.
+This way, it is much more convenient than having the variables loose.

 The STRUCT are useful when you need to group related variables, but you do not require the complexity and flexibility of objects.